Surgeon-General (United Kingdom): Defence Medical Services

 In 1985, as part of a move toward greater co-ordination between the medical departments of the three Armed Services, the post of Surgeon General was created anew for the most senior uniformed medical officer in the British Armed Forces (the first holder being Sir Cameron Moffat, who served concurrently as Director General Army Medical Services).

 Latterly, the role was described as "professional head of Defence Medical Services and the Defence Authority for end to end Defence healthcare and medical operational capability".
 It had always been held by a three-star military medical officer; but in July 2019 a civilian was appointed to the role for the first time, Peter Homa, whose job title was Director General Defence Medical Services (DGDMS).
 Under Peter Homa as DGDMS, Air Vice-Marshal Alastair Reid (who had been appointed to the two-star position of Defence Medical Director in 2018) was designated Surgeon-General.

-Subsequently, a serving military medical officer, Air Marshal Clare Walton, has been appointed to the three-star post of Director General Defence Medical Services; but the title Surgeon General has remained attached to the two-star position.
+Subsequently, a serving military medical officer, Air Marshal Clare Walton, was appointed to the three-star post of Director General Defence Medical Services, retitled Chief of Defence Medical on the creation of the Defence Medical Command.The post of Surgeon General has remained a two-star position.

 As of 2024, the responsibilities of the DGDMS include: